ricardosasilva/django_phone_confirmation/README.md

 A Django app to validate cell phone numbers through SMS messages.

- It uses Django Rest to implement a couple of endpoints to confirm the number and django-sendsms to send the messages.
+ It uses Django Rest to implement a couple of endpoints to confirm the number and django-sendsms to send messages.

 ## Installation ##